nikit0xic/nikit0xic/README.md

 ## **Profile**
-- Yet another MSc in Computer Science with honors (GPA: 3.95/4.00)
+- Yet another MSc in Computer Science grad with honors (GPA: 3.95/4.00)
 - Alma mater ranked #152 globally in Computer Science & IT by QS World University Rankings.
 ---